 - 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated.

 - 1.5 The following further Development Permits must be obtained prior to the commencement of any works associated with their purposes:

 - 1.5.1 Operational Works:

 - (i) Road Works;

 - (ii) Sewerage Works;

 - (iii) Water Works;

 - (iv) Stormwater Works;

 - (v) Inter-allotment Drainage Works;

 - (vi) Site Works; and

 - (vii) Landscaping Works.

 - 1.6 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated.

 - 1.7 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland.

-- 1.8 Gracemere Springs, being approved Reconfiguring a Lot application D/159-2013, must be delivered and accepted on-defects prior to the commencement of construction associated with this development approval (D/29-2022).
-The delivery of Gracemere Springs 2 must include the construction of all the trunk external / internal works (Roadworks, Stormwater Works, Water Supply Works and Sewerage Works) required to facilitate the development.
+- 1.8 Gracemere Springs, being Reconfiguration of Lot development (D/159-2013), must be delivered and accepted on-defects prior to the commencement of construction associated with this development approval (D/31-2022).
+The delivery of Gracemere Springs must include the construction of all the trunk external / internal works (Roadworks, Stormwater Works, Water Supply Works and Sewerage Works) required to facilitate the development.

-- 1.9 The currency period for Stage 5A, 5B, 5C and 5D is six (6) years from the date this approval takes effect.

-- 1.10 Street numbering for the development must be in accordance with Australian/New Zealand Standard for Rural and Urban Addressing (AS4819:2011).
-Council will allocate street numbering to the development in accordance with this standard at the time of issuing the Survey Plan Approval Certificate. - 1.11 All development conditions contained in this development approval about Infrastructure under Chapter 4 of the Planning Act 2016 (the Act), should be read as being non-trunk infrastructure conditioned under section 145 of the Act, unless otherwise stated.
+- 1.9 Stage 5 (Development Permit D/29-2022 for Reconfiguring a Lot) and Stage 6 (Development Permit D/30-2022 for Reconfiguring a Lot) must be completed prior to Stage 7. - 1.10 The currency period for Stage 7A and 7B is eight (8) years from the date this approval takes effect. - 1.11 Street numbering for the development must be in accordance with Australian/New Zealand Standard for Rural and Urban Addressing (AS4819:2011).
+Council will allocate street numbering to the development in accordance with this standard at the time of issuing the Survey Plan Approval Certificate. - 1.12 All development conditions contained in this development approval about Infrastructure under Chapter 4 of the Planning Act 2016 (the Act), should be read as being non-trunk infrastructure conditioned under section 145 of the Act, unless otherwise stated.